cocos/cocos-docs/en/extension/custom-gizmo.md

     onCreateRoot () {
         // Create a callback for the svg root node, you can create your svg tool here
-         // this._root can get the svg root node created by Editor.Gizmo
+         // 'this._root' can get the svg root node created by 'Editor.Gizmo'

          // Example: